Educational Justice

 Program Highlights

-The rigorous coursework of the Master of Arts in Education: Clinical Mental Health Counseling degree program fully prepares students to pursue careers in the field of mental health counseling through a broad curriculum that covers a diverse range of themes and practicalities.
+The rigorous coursework of the Master of Arts in Clinical Mental Health Counseling degree program fully prepares students to pursue careers in the field of mental health counseling through a broad curriculum that covers a diverse range of themes and practicalities.
 With courses such as Sociocultural Counseling and Intervention, themes of social justice and cultural sensitivity are woven seamlessly into the more traditional counseling-focused courses.
 Students will participate in a study abroad trip as part of the program.

 Admission Requirements